GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 This has led some people (well at least one person) to call this approach grapholding.

-## Hifiasm's Approach
+### Hifiasm's Approach

 Hifiasm creates string graphs from HiFi and ONT data separately (kind of) and then combines them.
 The argument here is that by creating a standalone ONT graph you don't risk losing information that may be missing in the HiFi-only graph.
 At the time moment (July 2023) Hifiasm does not include a scaffolding step.
 Though that will likely change in the coming months.

-## I Have Data, Just Tell Me Which To Choose
+!!! info "I Have Data, Just Tell Me Which To Choose"

     **It's not an easy choice, but here are some guidelines**
     * If you can, use both
     * If you have Hifi coverage under 40X: use Hifiasm
         * Verkko tends to perform less well at lower HiFi coverages
     * If you have to pay for compute time: use Hifiasm (see the previous section)
         * Verkko is more expensive to run.
 If you are on an HPC that may be ok.
 If you are paying Amazon for your compute then Verkko assemblies can cost upwards of $300 (USD).
     * If you want to assemble then fiddle with it to perfect the assembly: use both, then fix things with Verkko
         * Verkko allows you to see its inner workings.
 You can also make manual changes and then restart from that point in the assembly process.
 If you do things right, Verkko will take care of the rest.
 This was done, for instance, by the Verkko team on their version of the HG002 assembly: they manually resolved tangles in the graph.

-# How Much Input Data Do I Need?
+## How Much Input Data Do I Need?

 Let's do some back of the envelope math to see how much is an ideal amount of data that would go into an assembly...